 St Blaise CE Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 The school will, in most circumstances, endeavour to discuss all concerns with parents about their child/ren.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures).
 The school will, of course, always aim to maintain a positive relationship with all parents.

-The school’s child protection policy is available on the policies page of the web site.
 Mrs Ruth Leach is the Designated Lead for child protection.
 Mrs Karen Green and Mrs Clare Kirkham are the Deputy Designated Leads.

 Our safeguarding governor is Mrs Fiona Morgan.